charlottecrevier/how-to/docs/example-cogs.md

 For more details on the rasterio library, see the [rasterio quickstart] documentation.

 !!!
 Note
-    The following examples starts with a requetes to the CCMEO STAC API via the pystac-client library.
+    The following examples starts with a request to the CCMEO STAC API via the pystac-client library.

     For more details on how to discover data through the STAC API, see the **[Interacting with CCMEO STAC API]** section